 The three bills that will get a vote are the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act; the Legislative Branch Appropriations Act; and the Military Construction, Veterans Affairs, and Related Agencies Appropriations Act.

-“It is unfortunate Senate Republicans prematurely released partial text of the minibus without getting agreement from all corners,” DeLauro said in a statement, referring to the top appropriators in the House and Senate.
+“It is unfortunate Senate Republicans prematurely released partial text of the minibus without getting agreement from all corners,” DeLauro said in a statement on Sunday, referring to the top appropriators in the House and Senate.
 “While the Military Construction bill is better than the full-year CR those programs were funded under for 2025, it is important to place it in the context of the entire legislative package that will be considered.”

 The Senate was largely quiet during the rare Sunday session, with few members trickling in and out of the chamber and many more en route back to Washington.